DamaBeth/DamaBeth/README.md

 -  🌸 I’m currently working as Front-End Developer

-- 🕵️‍♀️ I’m currently learning Astro, Python, and a little bit about Golang and Kubernetes
+- 🕵️‍♀️ I’m currently learning Astro and a little bit about Kubernetes

 - ✨ My hobbies are **read books and roller skating**